Aditya-0510/legal-vizier/README.md

 Legal Wizard

-Team Members
+Legal Wizards (Team Members)
-Hammad Malik
+- Hammad Malik
-KLN Sai Aditya
+- KLN Sai Aditya
-Ayushmaan
+- Ayushmaan
-Deependra Kumar
+- Deependra Kumar
-Bhagya Vishwakarma
+- Bhagya Vishwakarma

+Info before location menu
+- "Please provide your location and details of the incident so we can offer you relevant   legal guidance and inform you about your rights."